dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 - **Insensitivity**: The pendulum parameters (mass, length, friction, inertia) are modified without using this knowledge in the controller.
 - **Reduced torque limit**: The minimal torque limit with which the controller is still able to swing-up the pendulum.

+The results shown in \autoref{fig:benchmark} are the average of 100 repetitions for every controller and criterium.
+In the case of consistency, robustness and insensitivity the percentage refers to the ratio of successfull swingup motions of the 100 repetitions.

 ![Benchmark results. \label{fig:benchmark}](figures/benchmark_barplot.png){#id .class height=1100px}

-Trajectory optimization (iLQR, direct collocation, ddp) produces smooth trajectories, which swings up the pendulum relatively quickly.
+Trajectory optimization (iLQR, direct collocation, ddp) produces smooth trajectories, which swing up the pendulum relatively quickly.
 But they do require a trajectory following control loop (PID, TVLQR) to make them more consistent, robust and insensitive.
 This can become a problem for large deviations from the nominal trajectory.
-RL policies perform well on consistency, robustness, insensitivity and are able to perfrom fast swingup motions.
+RL policies perform well on consistency, robustness, insensitivity and are able to perform fast swingup motions.
 Their drawback is that their output can fluctuate which can result in rougher motions.
 The model predictive iLQR controller has an overall good performance but has the disadvantage that is it comparatively slow due to the optimization at every timestep.
 The energy shaping plus LQR controller, despite its simplicity, shows very satisfying results in all benchmark categories.

 <!--
 # Citations